How to get your full tenancy deposit back

 How long does your landlord have to return your deposit?

 Usually, your deposit should be returned within 10 days of your tenancy agreement expiring.
-However, if there any disputes regarding deductions from the deposit, this process may take a little longer.
+However, if there are any disputes regarding deductions from the deposit, this process may take a little longer.

 Either way, as long as your deposit is in a protection scheme, you can be relatively confident of getting it back before too long, and with only reasonable deductions taken off.